|Causes Should I take my cat to a vet? Home treatment Diagnosis Treatment Home care|

 If there is no improvement in your cat’s health, or if he becomes worse, seek veterinary attention immediately.

-Some cats will eat anything they can get their paws on, that includes garbage and non-food items.
+Some cats will eat anything, including garbage and non-food items.
 Always dispose of food in the outside trash, avoid feeding human foods to your cat and keep all medications and toxins away from cats.